 - Any expenses that you paid with tax-free educational assistance

-It’s up to the school how it wants to report these expenses on Form 1098-T. Learning institutions have the option of reporting the amount it billed to the student, or they can report how much the student actually paid.
-It depends on the accounting and reporting system each uses.
+It’s up to the school how it wants to report qualified expenses on Form 1098-T. Learning institutions have the option of reporting the amount it billed to the student, or they can report how much the student actually paid.
+It depends on the accounting and reporting system each school uses.

 What Is an Eligible Institution?

-If you’re unsure, you can look up your school on the U.S. Federal Student Aid Code List that's available online.
+You can look up your school on the U.S. Federal Student Aid Code List that's available online if you're unsure.
 If it’s there, it’s eligible.
-You can also check with Fafsa.gov to see if it has a federal school code.
+You can also check with FAFSA.gov to see if it has a federal school code.

 The American Opportunity Tax Credit

 So what do you get if your expenses and school qualify?
 The American Opportunity Tax Credit is equal to up to $2,500 of the first $4,000 you pay toward qualified expenses.
 The calculation works out to 100 percent of the first $2,000 you spend and 25 percent of the next $2,000 you spend.